Birch-san/box2d-wasm/README.md

 #### Instantiate packages

 [`pnpm`](https://pnpm.js.org/) is used to manage packages in this monorepo.
-In particular, it creates a symlink that enables `demo` to consume build artifacts from `box2d-wasm`.
+In particular, it creates a symlink that enables `integration-test` to consume build artifacts from `box2d-wasm`.

 ```bash
 # from root of repository